Skarlso/crd-to-sample-yaml/README.md

 For information on this feature, please see [Schema Validation README](SCHEMA_VALIDATION.md).

+## Conditions parsing with cty annotation

+`cty` can parse conditions and reasons from Go type definitions and render them in the HTML output.
+The annotation to use is of the following two formats: `cty:conditions` and `cty:conditions:reason`.

+For information on this feature, please see [Conditions annotation](CONDITION_ANNOTATIONS.md).

 ## vscode extension

 Under [vscode-extension](./vscode-extension) you can find an extension for CTY for vscode browser.